tardis-dev/serum-vial/README.md

 Pushed real-time for any change in best bid/ask price or size for a given market (decoded from the `bids` and `asks` accounts).

-- `bestAsk` and `bestBid` are tuples where first item is a price and second is a size of the best bid/ask
+- `bestAsk` and `bestBid` are tuples where first item is a price and second is a size of the best bid/ask level

 ```ts
 {